-It’s currently priced at $197 USD, though this will be increased to $997 USD at some point, so you’ll want to get in ASAP if you’re thinking of getting started.
+It’s currently priced at $297, though the price may be bumped up at any time, so you’ll want to get in ASAP if you’re thinking of getting started.

-(If you buy the Product Winner Blueprint + Google Ads Ecom Academy bundle, you will pay $497 USD, a $97 USD saving compared to if you purchased each course separately.
+(If you buy the Product Winner Blueprint + Google Ads Ecom Academy bundle, you will pay $497, a $197 saving compared to if you purchased each course separately.
 There are no other discounts available for this course.)

 Without further ado, let’s dive into the review and see whether or not it’s worth the investment.